 School Year Internship Positions:

-Applications for fall positions are due by April 1 and for spring positions are due by December 1.
+To guarantee consideration for a school year placement, applications for fall positions are due by June 1 and for spring positions are due by December 1.
+Applications after these deadlines may be considered as space is available.

-To submit an application, please send the following materials via PDF attachment to email@example.com, subject line: Internship application of (your name):
+To submit an application, please send the following materials via PDF attachment to email@example.com:

 (1) a cover letter describing your interest in working with the Center, the time period for which you are applying, and what experiences you are hoping to have as an intern;